graphprotocol/graph-improvement-proposals/gips/0044-minimum-stake-update.md

 These actions are ones such as:

 - Creating an allocation
-- Closing an allocation
 - Staking
 - Unstaking

+The protocol is already checking that the stake is over the minimum whenever an indexer stakes.
+It is also checking that an indexer never unstakes under the minimum, and if doing so it will only work as long as the indexer is unstaking in full.
+The only remaining condition that is left to check is when an indexer creates an allocation.

-An indexer under the minimum stake will be considered INACTIVE and only able to perform any of the above actions once they top-up their stake.
+An indexer under the minimum stake will be considered INACTIVE and only able to allocate once they top-up their stake.
 An indexer is ACTIVE as long as its commited stake, the amount of GRT not thawing for withdrawal, is above the minimum stake.

 # Validation